Langendorf Watch Company SA: Final years of the Kottmann family and the end of independency

 When the old factory building was modernized in 2008, an old concrete logo from the Langendorf Watch Company was uncovered.

 In 1902, Ernst Kottmann (1874–1944) became manager of the company, which he led until 1942 when he had to resign for health reasons.
 Among other initiatives, Ernst made the change from steam-powered production to electricity.
 His brother Rudolf Kottmann held the position until 1964.
 Hans Kottmann took over in 1964, but died the same year in an accident.
-The company was then led by Guido Kottmann and a committee of family members, but due to challenging business conditions – and perhaps problems of mismanagement – the company decided to join a conglomerate of watch makers called "Schweizerischen Gesellschaft für Uhrenindustrie AG" (SGU) in 1964.
+The company was then led by Guido Kottmann and a committee of family members, but due to challenging business conditions – and perhaps problems of mismanagement – the company decided to join a conglomerate of watch makers called "Schweizerische Gesellschaft für Uhrenindustrie AG" (SGU) in 1964.

 Soon after, in 1965, the Langendorf Watch Company was bought by "Société Suisse pour l'Industrie Horlogère SA" (SSIH) which was itself the result of a 1930 merger between Omega and Tissot.
 Along with the Langendorf Watch Company, SSIH acquired more than fifty of its competitors, fueled by its newfound commercial success.

 The Langendorf Watch Company was attractive for the Lanco brand and its highly sophisticated and semi-automated production line with modern manufacturing equipment.
 With the acquisition, SSIH managed to broaden its product range and got the machinery needed to produce quality products at a lower cost than before.
 In 1973, production ceased at the Langendorf production facilities, and the Lanco brand was relegated to the Aetos Watch Company, another sub-branch of SSIH.
 Since 1977, the old factory building in Langendorf has been a shopping centre.

 Although SSIH was Switzerland's largest and the world's third largest producer of watches, the company suffered due to heavy competition.
 It went on to merge with ASUAG into SSIH/ASUAG Holding Company in 1983 – which was renamed SMH in 1986 and in 1988, became The Swatch Group.